connec/squash/README.md

 #### Options

-    --coffee           Register the '.coffee' extension to support CoffeeScript files (requires the 'coffee-script' module)
+    --coffee           Register the '.coffee' extension to support CoffeeScript files (requires the 'coffeescript' module)
     --compress     -c  Compress result with uglify-js (otherwise result is beautified)
     --help         -h  Print this notice